bzsinger/trivia-search/README.md

 5. Name your search engine (or leave it as 'Example')
 6. Click on 'Custom Search Engine' to navigate back to the homepage
 7. Click on your new search engine's name
-8. Under 'Sites to Search', click the box next to 'www.example.com' and click the 'Delete' button above.
+8. Under 'Sites to Search', click the box next to 'www.example.com' and click the 'Delete' button.
 Confirm the deletion by pressing 'OK'
 9. Scroll to the bottom of the page and click 'Update'
 10. Scroll back up and click 'Search engine ID' in the details section
 11. Replace the `PASTE_KEY_HERE` text in `keys.js` with the Search engine ID